When Did Threads Start 2024

 As civilizations progressed, so did our methods of communication.
 In ancient Greece, for example, threads played a pivotal role in philosophical discourse.
 Scholars would gather in the agora, engaging in lively debates that often took the form of threaded conversations.
 These discussions were vital for the exchange of ideas and the advancement of knowledge.

-ALSO READ: How Do I Get On Threads 2024
+ALSO READ: How To Mute Threads Posts 2024

 The Renaissance and Beyond